| Title: | Chat UI Component for 'shiny' |

 chat_app() returns a shiny::shinyApp() object.

-chat_mod_server() includes the shinychat module server logic, and
+chat_server() includes the shinychat server logic, and

 returns an environment containing: